-Botanical Name: Anethum; Family Apiaceae
+Botanical Name: Anethum graveolens; Family Apiaceae

 Depth: Sow seeds outdoors early in the spring when the ground has warmed.
 Start with a band of seeds 6 inches wide and 3-4 feet long.
 Place seeds just beneath the surface of the soil.
 If you are growing dill for seeds, thin to 6-12 inches apart in rows or beds.

-Foliage: Finely divided, fern-like foliage
+Foliage: Finely divided, fern-like foliage.

-Seed Count: 300 Seeds per packet
+Seed Count: Approximately 300 seeds per packet

-Pruning: Remove flowers to keep plants producing, or allow them to reseed
+Pruning: Remove flowers to keep plants producing, or allow them to re-seed.

 Comments: The pickling spice.
 Pungent seeds are a must for your pickling brine.
 Feathery leaves perk up fish, seafood, dips and sauces.
 Use dried, fresh or frozen.